syncfusion-content/blazor-docs/blazor/media-query/media-query-reusable.md

 {% endhighlight %}
 {% endtabs %}

-3. Inherit the `MainLayout` component in the view page, such as **~/Pages/Home.razor or Index.razor**, and run the application.
+3. Inherit the `MainLayout` component in your razor pages to access the `activeBreakPoint` and run the application.

 {% tabs %}
 {% highlight razor %}